Alexandra Railway Bridge

-Alexandra Railway Bridge is a heritage-listed railway bridge adjacent to North Street, Rockhampton, Rockhampton Region, Queensland, Australia.
+The Alexandra Railway Bridge is a heritage-listed railway bridge across the Fitzroy River that carries the North Coast railway line, located adjacent to North Street, Rockhampton, in Central Queensland, Australia.
 It was designed by Henry Charles Stanley and built from 1898 to 1899 by George Charles Willcocks.
 It was added to the Queensland Heritage Register on 21 October 1992.